proxer/ProxerLibJava/README.md

 ## Dependencies

 This library highly relies on [Retrofit](https://github.com/square/retrofit) and [OkHttp](http://square.github.io/okhttp/) by [Square](https://github.com/square) for the network communication.<br>
-Moreover it uses [Moshi](https://github.com/square/moshi) for response parsing and the [Jetbrains Annotations](https://www.jetbrains.com/help/idea/2017.1/nullable-and-notnull-annotations.html) to improve code style and provide IDE support.
+Moreover it uses [Moshi](https://github.com/square/moshi) for response parsing.

 ## Contributions and contributors